Stability properties of some particle filters: -stability of Feynman--Kac formulas and particle approximations

 and for a probability measure $\eta$ we write

 Under these notational conventions we have, for $0\leq p<n$ and $\eta\in\mathcal{P}$, the identity

 In particular,

-due to (\ref{eq:eta_from_Q}) and (\ref{eq:gamma_product}), which will be used repeatedly. \begin{defn} \emph{ ($\lambda$-values and $h$-functions).} For $n\geq0$ let
+due to (\ref{eqetafromQ}) and (\ref{eqgammaproduct}), which will be used repeatedly. \begin{defn}[($\lambda$-values and $h$-functions)] For $n\geq0$ let

-and for $0\leq p\leq n$ let $h_{n,p}:\mathsf{X}\rightarrow\left(0,\infty\right)$ be the function defined by
+and for $0\leq p\leq n$ let $h_{n,p}\dvtx \mathsf{X}\rightarrow(0,\infty )$ be the function defined by

 \end{defn} \begin{rem} It is stressed that each $\lambda_{p}$, and therefore each $h_{p,n}$, depends implicitly on the initial distribution $\mu$.
-This plays a key structural role in the proofs which follow.
-With the exception of Corollary \ref{Cor:filter_stability}, throughout the following $\mu$ should be understood as arbitrary but fixed.
+With the exception of Corollary \ref{Corfilterstability}, throughout the following $\mu$ should be understood as arbitrary but fixed.